Suchit-07/Eventplus/README.md

 EventPlus is a state-of-the-art event management application built specifically for schools.
 With EventPlus, users can easily personalize events, track student involvement, and incentivize participation in school programs.

-2 types of users: Student Admin
+2 types of users: Student and Admin

 5 main pages: Log in, Event, Event Confirmation, Prizes, Leaderboard